dodeeric/pdf2epubEX/README.md

 ## Using the Docker image

-A Docker image is also available on Dockerhub: https://hub.docker.com/repository/docker/dodeeric/pdf2epubex.
+A Docker image is vailable on Dockerhub: https://hub.docker.com/repository/docker/dodeeric/pdf2epubex.

 Usage: